glpi-project/doc/source/modules/administration/rules/rulesmanagement.rst

 * In **administration > Rules > Location Rules**
 * Click **+ Add**
-* You can add differents informations (name, logical operator, comments, description, active)
+* You can add differents information (name, logical operator, comments, description, active)
 ..
 Warning:: **Logical operator AND / OR**

    - **"OR"** the rule will then apply from the 1st corresponding criterion.
 It will ignore all subsequent criteria.